-

 *Nominations must be made in the name of the Chapter and/or Service Center Council only

 CTA presents the African American Human Rights Award in Honor of Lois Tinson to an individual CTA member whose activities have helped to achieve significant progress on behalf of equal opportunity for African Americans.
-Lois Tinson was CTA’s first African American president.
+Lois Tinson was CTA’s first African American ethnic minority president.
 She was a gifted educator who was committed to public education and helping all children succeed.
+To be eligible for this award, the nominee must have demonstrated leadership and commitment in several of the following areas related to African Americans:

 - History